LeeCampbell/IntroToRx/content/02_KeyTypes.md

 # Key types

-Rx is a powerful framework that can greatly simplify code that response to events.
+Rx is a powerful framework that can greatly simplify code that responds to events.
 But to write good Reactive code you have to understand the basic concepts.
 The fundamental building block of Rx is an interface called `IObservable<T>`.
 Understanding this, and its counterpart `IObserver<T>`, is the key to success with Rx.
-This chapter will also describe a family of types called _subjects_, which implement both `IObserver<T>` and `IObservable<T>`.
-Although subjects are not quite as important as the two fundamental types, they can be very helpful when using Rx, and can sometimes provide an easy way in for developers new to Rx.

-Most .NET developers will be familiar with [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/basic-linq-query-operations) in at least one of its many popular forms such as [LINQ to Objects](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/linq-to-objects), or [Entity Framework Core queries](https://learn.microsoft.com/en-us/ef/core/querying/).
-Most LINQ implementations allow you to query _data at rest_—LINQ to objects works on arrays or other collections; LINQ queries in Entity Framework Core run against data in a database.
-But Rx is different: it offers the ability to define queries over live event streams—what you might call _data in motion_.

-The preceding chapter had this example:
+The preceding chapter showed this LINQ query expression as the first example:

 ```cs
 var bigTrades =
     from trade in trades
     where trade.Volume > 1_000_000;
 ```

+Most .NET developers will be familiar with [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/basic-linq-query-operations) in at least one of its many popular forms such as [LINQ to Objects](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/linq-to-objects), or [Entity Framework Core queries](https://learn.microsoft.com/en-us/ef/core/querying/).
+Most LINQ implementations allow you to query _data at rest_—LINQ to Objects works on arrays or other collections; LINQ queries in Entity Framework Core run against data in a database.
+But Rx is different: it offers the ability to define queries over live event streams—what you might call _data in motion_.

 If you don't like the query expression syntax, you can write exactly equivalent code by invoking LINQ operators directly: